About RB Wing

-I have lived in Santa Fe, New Mexico since 2007.
-I have been making these rocking chairs since 2019 and selling them since 2020.
+I live in Santa Fe, New Mexico.
 In the shop, I'm absorbed for hours in the flow of design and execution challenges, pushing the limits of my skill and imagination.
 I make mistakes every day, sometimes, fortunate mistakes which influence design.
 I learn from these mistakes and learn even more, about how wood works, from their correction.
 I love making these chairs!
-I love the Art Festivals and the positive feedback.
-I love the challenge of combining contrasting hardwoods, and I love making changes (I think improvements) that enhance comfort yet still maintain the unmistakable Maloof style.
+I love the Shows and Art Festivals and the positive feedback.
+I love the challenge of combining contrasting hardwoods, and I love making changes (I think improvements) that enhance comfort and design.

 My process is always an evolving response to the material at hand, to the grain, to the shapes that emerge.
-I work mostly in North American hardwoods such as Beech, Cherry, Walnut, Maple, Oak, and Hickory.
-Each chair combines contrasting wood types.
+I work in North American hardwoods such as Beech, Cherry, Walnut, Maple, Oak, and Hickory and in some exotics such as Brazilian Cherry and Makori.
+Each chair combines contrasting woods.
 Eyes and hands behold and respond.
 Choices evolve and the result is always a unique creation.

-Each adult rocker takes between 100-120 hours to build and sculpt for unmatched comfort.
-My adult rockers were originally inspired by Sam Maloof's graceful, organic creations but I have also been influenced by William Kappel, Hal Taylor, Paul Limisky, and Charles Brock.
+Each adult rocker takes approximately 150-175+ hours to fabricate, assemble, sculpt and finish with a food grade oil & hardwax finish for unmatched comfort.
+My adult rockers were originally inspired by Sam Maloof's graceful, organic creations but I have also been influenced by William Kappel, Hal Taylor, Paul Limisky, Scott Morrison and Charles Brock.